XiaoWang0317/SomeAwesomeCode/proj3/readMe.txt

 Xiao Wang

 Running usage:
+    python server.py
     python main.py

-The main.py is a script, which runs 6 parallel process.
+Run the server first, then the script program (main.py) The main.py is a script, which runs 6 parallel process.
 6 routers join the network and router 'y' update its distance information